poorni9r/Travel-Demo-app/README.md

 # Travel-Demo-app

-This is a simple Nodejs Application
+This is a simple Node.js Application